 Anticipated Activities:

-- Learn about scat singing Badger style, create a jump rope chant
+- Tap into scat singing Badger style and create a jump rope chant.

 Physical Activity Level: Low